dasch-swiss/dsp-api/docs/src/paradox/02-knora-ontologies/knora-base.md

     objects of the property must belong to.
-Every subproperty of `kb:hasValue` or a `kb:hasLinkTo` (i.e. every property of a resource that points to a `kb:Value` or to another resource) is required to have this constraint, because the Knora API server relies on it to know what type of object to expect for the property.
+Every subproperty of `kb:hasValue` or a `kb:hasLinkTo` (i.e. every property of a resource that points to a `kb:Value` or to another resource) is required to have this constraint, because Knora relies on it to know what type of object to expect for the property.
 Knora will attempt to enforce this constraint.